![]() |

 Ariel C. Blanco, Rene R. Escalante, Emmanuel N. Encarnacion

-From 1899 and for more than a century, the accepted story was that the first shot of the Phil-Am War happened on San Juan Bridge itself.
+From 1899 and for more than a century, the accepted story was that this happened on San Juan Bridge itself.
 This stemmed from the fact that the 1st Nebraska Regiment was sent in that area to guard the bridge, so any incident that happened there would be described as "at the bridge."
 The "at" here meant in and around.
 However, this description is ambiguous.
 It can, and it did, take the form that the first shot happened on the bridge itself, which is erroneous if we consider Lt.
 Whedon's and Pvt.
 Grayson's accounts.

 In 2003, in recognition of the accounts of Lt.
 Whedon and Pvt.
 Grayson, the First Shot Marker was moved from San Juan Bridge to corner Sociego-Silencio.
 This was to address the fact that the First Shot Incident did not happen on San Juan Bridge itself.